learnere/Rolling_avg/README.md

 2. You should get a file named yellow_tripdata_2019-01.csv
 3. Put the data in directory data/input/FILE_NAME
   **DO NOT CHANGE THE FILE NAME**
-4. The code named avg_trip_length.py calculates the average trip length of all yellow taxis for a month grouped by VendorID.
+4. The file named avg_trip_length.py calculates the average trip length of all yellow taxis for a month grouped by VendorID.
-5. The code named rolling_avg_trip_length.py can ingest new data (data/input/new_data.csv) and calculates the 45-day rolling average trip length grouped by VendorID.
+5. The file named rolling_avg_trip_length.py can ingest new data (data/input/new_data.csv) and calculates the 45-day rolling average trip length grouped by VendorID.

 # To scale the pipeline to a multiple of the data size that does not fit any more to one machine can be done by following these steps: